aaron-grau/curic/react/readings/webpack_configuration.md

 # Webpack Configuration

 Just like with NPM, you can use a configuration file to set up your webpack options.
 You'll have to create this file by hand.
-It should be named `webpack.config.js` and export a single object.
+It should live in the project's root directory, be named `webpack.config.js`, and export a single object.

 ## Specifying Entry and Output Files